FSLART/Can-Header-Map/readme.md

 ## Why the F*ck would i use this

-Doing all the work of properly fetching data from a full array **isnt a prestigious job**, nor will anyone clap their hands because you sucessfully decoded a message acording to what was previously defined.
+Doing all the work of properly fetching data from a full array **isnt a prestigious job**, nor will anyone clap their hands because you successfully decoded a message acording to what was previously defined.

 As such working with byte or worse, bitwise operations, is a dull and gruesome task which is prone to error and wastes time when you could be doing better jobs.